Eligibility: CTY-level or Advanced CTY-level math score required

-Prerequisites: Qualifying math score and successful completion of at least one semester of Algebra I or equivalent
+Prerequisites: Successful completion of at least one semester of Algebra I or equivalent

 Course Format: Individually Paced

 Course Length: Typically 3 months

 CTY's Problem Solving courses sharpen investigative skills, broaden mathematical understanding of concepts, and enhance reasoning skills.
 Designed around performance objectives that reflect national and state mathematical standards and drawing on video lectures provided by Thinkwell, these courses demonstrate how mathematical issues arise out of real-life situations.
 Concepts are assessed through challenging quizzes and chapter tests.

 In Problem Solving in Geometry, students apply geometric concepts to solve sets of word problems at varying levels of difficulty.
 This course provides an excellent foundation for students who will be advancing into Honors Geometry or Honors Algebra II.
 Students will have their understanding checked with graded assessments, which include quizzes, homework, tests, and cumulative midterm and final exams.

 Upon successful completion of this course, a student will be able to understand definitions and theorems as well as solve problems related to:

 For a detailed list of topics, select the List of Topics tab.